emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site works well, but doesn't look too great on mobile. ⚠️

 ***
-## uira.live
-### Score: 22/24
-1. Streams load very fast. ✔️
-1. Content is in 1080p and can be changed lower. ✔️
-1. Finds both new and old content consistently. ✔️
-1. Has 11 servers on custom + 5 more, and custom auto-switches if one fails. ✔️
-1. Site does have episode auto-next. ✔️
-1. UI is nice, feels modern, search shows results as you type. ✔️
-1. Has built in subs on most sources. ✔️
-1. It has movies, shows and anime. ✔️
-1. Site does have watchlists when you login. ✔️
-1. Site has decent sorting but is otherwise lacking in terms of content discoverability. ⚠️
-1. Site does have 4K content on server 9 (videasy only). ⚠️
-1. Site looks good + works well on mobile. ✔️

-***
 ## Bingeflex
 ### Score: 22/24
 1. Streams load very fast. ✔️